Select a Topic

 What Causes a Cough?

 If an individual is a non-smoker and has a normal chest X-ray, the most likely causes of a persistent cough are asthma, heartburn, or post-nasal drip.
 Other causes of chronic cough include chronic bronchitis and side effects from certain conventional medications such as ACE inhibitors.
 A cough can also be a symptom of an upper respiratory infection or bronchitis, pneumonia, or tuberculosis.
-Natural cough remedies may help alleviate the discomfort associated with bouts of illness-induced coughing.

 Individuals who smoke often have what is referred to as a smoker's cough, a loud, hacking cough that often results in the expiration of phlegm.
 It is always advised that individuals stop smoking in a natural way, both to alleviate smoker’s cough and live a healthier life.
 Coughs in children are common, and usually accompany many of the normal childhood illnesses such as flu and bronchitis.